An Explainable Deep Learning-Based Method For Schizophrenia Diagnosis Using Generative Data-Augmentation: Conclusion

 In this study, our goal was to present a deep learning-based approach in order to facilitate the diagnosis of schizophrenia and aid its early detection.
 Among all machine learning paradigms, supervised learning is the one that is commonly used for medical diagnosis.

 However, supervised learning, especially if used in deep learning, requires large datasets in order to be effective.
 In many medical applications, we can not easily access more data.
 Therefore, in this study, we have explored a data augmentation method using generative models in order to improve our classification result for the diagnosis of schizophrenia.
 Two approaches were employed, Wasserstein GAN with Gradient Penalty (WGAN-GP) and Variational autoencoder (VAE).
 It was concluded that VAE generated more similar samples to the original dataset and improved the accuracy of the classification more than WGAN-GP trained for a similar duration of time.
-However, it is important to consider that WGAN-GP can generate highly-detailed synthetic samples and when trained longer, could be the better generative approach between the two methods.
+However, it is important to consider that WGAN-GP can generate highly-detailed synthetic samples and when trained longer, could potentially prove to be the better generative approach between the two methods.

 We were also able to outperform the previous studies conducted on the same datasets by a significant margin.
 The classifier also exhibited very impressive results on original test data when trained only on the synthetic dataset.
-The results of this study in terms of data augmentation were promising and indicated that generative data augmentation could be very effective in the context of medical diagnosis.
+The results of this study in terms of data augmentation were promising and indicated that generative data augmentation could be very effective in the context of medical diagnosis of mental disorder specially for EEG data modality.

 Finally, we explained our model using the LIME algorithm.
-This could significantly help develop trust in AI systems for medical diagnosis and also aid specialists in detecting important factors for the diagnosis of a disease.
+This approach can significantly help build trust in AI systems for medical diagnosis and assist specialists in identifying key indicators for disease diagnosis.
+Explainability is a crucial element in using deep learning for medical diagnosis, and every reliable study must include it to ensure the model is functioning correctly and to assure potential users of its reliability.

-In future works, we can train WGAN-GP for more iterations to outperform our current VAE model and generate better-quality synthetic instances.
-We can also employ our method in the diagnosis of other diseases based on EEG or ECG signals to improve their accuracy.
-Combining different modalities including fMRI with EEG could be another future study. \linespread{0}